 IP priority is determined by the DSCP value encoded in the ToS field in IPv4 and Traffic Class in IPv6.
-PTP 670 can locate the DSCP value in IP headers encapsulated within VLAN tags and/or PPP and PPPoE headers.
+PTP 700 can locate the DSCP value in IP headers encapsulated within VLAN tags and/or PPP and PPPoE headers.
 The DSCP field provides 64 levels of priority.
-PTP 670 selects a suitable mapping from these DSCP values to the eight PTP 670 queues.
+PTP 700 selects a suitable mapping from these DSCP values to the eight (PTP) or four (HCMP) PTP 700 queues.